jonico/auto-scaling-github-runners-ec2-issueops/README.md

 * AWS_ACCESS_KEY_ID: AWS access key id used to apply Terraform plans
 * AWS_SECRET_ACCESS_KEY: AWS secret access key used to apply the Terraform plans

-Furthermore, you would have to adopt [the Terraform state backend configuration](actions-runner-envs/default/backend.tf) to an S3 bucket and DynamoDB table of your choice and create a new GitHub App.
+Furthermore, you would have to adopt [the Terraform state backend configuration](actions-runner-envs/default/backend.tf) to an S3 bucket and DynamoDB table of your choice.
+A Terraform configuration that shows how to create your own S3 bucket and table can be found [here](bootstrap-terraform-state-bucket/).

+You also need to create a GitHub App as described in the next section.

 ### Needed issue labels